Three Ways to Expand the Kindle Fire’s Limited Storage Space

 #3.
 Kindle Fire Cloud Storage – Amazon isn’t the only place that offers cloud storage; there are many choices.
 Below are three that I’m familiar with that work on the Kindle Fire, and each offers free space.
 Sign up for all three and you’ll already have over 12 GB of free space, with the potential of getting up to 50 GB or more in free storage space by referring others.

 SugarSync – Get 5 GB free for signing up and up to an additional 32 GB for referring others to the free plan, or you can get limitless free space if your referrals sign up for a paid plan.
-Here’s is my referral link for signing up.
-Use it for the free 5 GB plan and we both get an extra 500 MB.
-Use it to sign up for a paid plan and we both get 10 GB free.
 Paid plans start at 30 GB for $4.99/month or $49.99/year and go up to 500 GB for $39.99/month or $399/year, with 60, 100, and 250 GB plans in between.
+Update: They no longer offer free plans.

 Dropbox – Starts out with 2 GB of free space, and can be built up to 10 GB of free space by getting other people to sign up.
 Paid plans are 50 GB for $99 per year or $9.99 a month; 100 GB is $199/year or $19.99/month.
 The Dropbox Android app is available from the Amazon appstore but it doesn’t show up from the Kindle Fire, at least not yet.
 But you can download and install the app directly from the Dropbox website (link above) as long as you have 3rd party app installs enabled on the Kindle Fire in the setting menu.